postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/postman-sandbox-api.md

   For requests with unary and server streaming methods, `pm.request.messages` will contain only one message at index 0 which can be accessed as `pm.request.messages.idx(0)`.

-> Note: Request mutation is not supported yet via the `pm` object.
+> Note: Request mutation isn't supported in the `pm` object.

 #### pm.response